scrapinghub/dateparser/README.rst

 * Generic parsing of dates in English, Spanish, Dutch, Russian and several other langauges and formats.
 * Generic parsing of contextual dates like: ``'1 min ago'``, ``'2 weeks ago'``, ``'3 months, 1 weeks and 1 day ago'``.
 * Generic parsing of dates with time zones abbreviations like: ``'August 14, 2015 EST'``, ``'July 4, 2013 PST'``.
 * Easy confingurations to change default parsing behavior.
+See :mod:`dateparser.conf`.
 * Extensive test coverage.

 Usage
 -----
-The most common way is to use the :py:meth:``dateparser.parse`` function, that wraps around most of the functionality in the module.
+The most common way is to use the :func:`dateparser.parse` function, that wraps around most of the functionality in the module.

 Here is a quick example of usage::